spinalcom/spinalnet-app-description_des_espaces/README.md

 # spinalnet-app-description_des_espaces
-- to install the depencies run this commande line: npm i
+- to install the dependencies run this commande line: npm i

 - and then run: